 When you are admitted, a hospitalist on our staff will be your attending physician.
 Your hospitalist will be in contact with your primary care physician and will work closely with any specialists, consulting physicians, case managers, social workers or other medical providers who may be involved in your care.
 Our hospitalists lead the care team to ensure that you receive the highest quality care while you are in the hospital.

 A hospitalist is a physician who specializes in caring for patients during their stay in the hospital.
-The hospitalist’s primary focus is internal medicine, which involves the medical care of a patient from the time of admission until the patient leaves the hospital.
+The hospitalist’s primary focus is the patient from the time of their admission until the patient leaves the hospital.
 The hospitalist reviews a new patient’s past medical records, consults with primary care physicians, and performs a comprehensive history and physical examination when a patient is admitted.
 The hospitalist coordinates medical care while patients are admitted and is available to spend time with the patient and their family to discuss the patient’s care.
 The hospitalist also works with nurses, case managers, and other physicians to design and coordinate an individual treatment plan for each patient.

 We have several hospitalists on staff, which means patients may have more than one hospitalist manage their care during their stay.
 Hospitalists do not have a medical practice outside the hospital and focus solely on caring for patients admitted to the hospital.